fastify/fastify/docs/Reference/Routes.md

   that this will point to fastify's default `errorHandler` only if a plugin hasn't overridden it already.
-* `childLoggerFactory(logger, binding, opts, rawReq)`: a custom factory function that will be called to product a child logger instance for every request.
+* `childLoggerFactory(logger, binding, opts, rawReq)`: a custom factory function that will be called to produce a child logger instance for every request.
   See [`childLoggerFactory`](./Server.md#childloggerfactory) for more info.
   Overrides the default logger factory, and anything set by [`setChildLoggerFactory`](./Server.md#setchildloggerfactory), for requests to